weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 Cryptol> foldl (+) 0 [1..10]
 55
 ```
-*...we now return to our regularly schedule program.*
+*...we now return to our regularly scheduled program.*

 We will use `foldl` along with our step function `WStep` to write a
 definition for `W`.